PactInteractive/image-downloader/README.md

 - Customize display width, border size, style and color
 - Hide filters, buttons and notifications you don't need

-Unfortunately it's not possible to control Chrome's download manager.
-Google does not give developers that kind of access...yet.
-These features are experimental and do not work properly.
-For more information on Chrome's progress on the development, please refer to this page: http://code.google.com/chrome/extensions/experimental.downloads.html

 When you press the "Download" button, all selected images are saved to the default download directory of Chrome.
 If you don't have one, you will have to manually choose the save location for each image.

 WARNING: it is not recommended to attempt to download too many images at once if you haven't set up a default download directory for Chrome.